Who Wants A Seat On My Bus? 🙋♀️

 Here's a map of our planned route across the island of Ireland:

-We're going to draw a semi-circle around its northern half, moving counter-clockwise.
+We're going to draw a semi-circle around the northern half of Ireland.

-We'll start in the Republic of Ireland, dip into Northern Ireland for the second half of the tour, and then head south again to finish in Dublin.
+We'll start from Dublin, in the Republic of Ireland, and move in a counter-clockwise direction.
+After exploring Mayo, Sligo and Doneal, we'll dip into Northern Ireland for the second half of the tour, and then head south again to finish in Dublin.

 🙋 Questions, Questions...